andrewzhuk/sequel-generate-slug/README.md

 7. **Push your changes**: Push your changes to your fork on GitHub by running `git push origin <branch_name>`.

 8. **Create a pull request**: Finally, navigate to the main repository's "Pull Requests" tab, and click the "New Pull Request" button.
 Select your fork and branch as the source, and create a descriptive title and summary for your contribution.
 Click "Create Pull Request" to submit your changes for review.

+## License

+Sequel Generate Slug is released under the [MIT License](https://opensource.org/licenses/MIT).

+This means that you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the project's software without restriction, provided that the above copyright notice and this license notice appear in all copies.

+Please note that the Sequel Generate Slug is provided "as is" and without warranty of any kind, express or implied.
+The project's contributors shall not be liable for any damages or liabilities arising from the use or inability to use the project's software.
+Use at your own risk.